dojo/interop/README.md

 ### DijitWrapper

-`DijitWrapper` is a mixin class that can convert a Dojo 1 based Dijit and allow it to integrate to the Dojo 2 widgeting system.
+`DijitWrapper` is a mixin class that can convert a Dojo 1 based Dijit and allow it to integrate with the Dojo 2 widgeting system.

 The wrapper takes a Dijit constructor function as its input and returns a Dojo 2 widget.
-For example, to take the `dijit/Calendar` and place it a Dojo 2 `App` widget would look something like this:
+For example, to take the `dijit/Calendar` and place it in a Dojo 2 `App` widget would look something like this:

 ```ts
 import * as CalendarDijit from 'dijit/Calendar';